Hixon Center for Urban Ecology

 Urban Watershed Program

 The Urban Watershed Program promotes faculty and student research on the unique relationships, impacts, and demands of watersheds in urban areas.
 Watersheds in urban areas encounter unique stresses, while sharing common characteristics and following natural laws of all water systems.
-Urban watersheds are often polluted, heavily engineered, and little understood by nearby residents.
-Stream courses are often transferred to pipes running underground.
+Urban watersheds are often polluted and heavily engineered.
+Stream courses are often transferred to pipes running underground, and thereby visually disconnected from residents.
 Population density exacerbates stresses on waterways.
 As cities emerge from a period when they ignored their rivers and harbors, new relationships are being developed with adjacent waterways.
 Past practices that marginalized waterscapes from the urban environment are being reevaluated.
-Now, with more attention to urban environmental quality, there is a greater understanding of the vital role waterways play as sources of open space, transportation, recreation, and habitat.
+Now, with more attention to urban environmental quality and environmental justice, there is a greater understanding of the vital role waterways play as sources of open space, transportation, recreation, and habitat.

 The Urban Watershed initiative currently has two major activities.
 One is a study of an urban ecosystem restoration project situated in an urban park.
 For nearly a century, flow in the West River, on the New Haven–West Haven border, has been regulated by tide gates that allow the outward flow of freshwater, but restrict flushing by seawater.
 These restrictions are being replaced by self-regulating tide gates, which close only in the rare event of potentially hazardous storm surges.
 As a result, the current degraded tidal freshwater marsh will evolve into a healthier salt marsh, the ecosystem type that existed there in the past.
 This restoration is being monitored, using a nearby, gated marsh that will not be restored.
 Monitored parameters are water quality, hydrology, vegetation, fish populations, bird communities, and the attitudes, values, and recreational and stewardship behaviors of people who use the park.
 This before-after-control-impact (BACI) experiment is almost unprecedented at this scale.

 The second major activity of the Hixon Center’s Urban Watershed Program is to monitor, evaluate, and optimize green infrastructure solutions to manage stormwater and improve water quality in partnership with the City of New Haven.
 In New Haven, three rivers flow through densely settled urban areas before draining into New Haven Harbor and Long Island Sound.
 Large areas of impervious surface and compacted soils lead to significant overland flow of contaminated stormwater.
 The contamination in the waterways is the direct result of stormwater runoff from the city’s impervious surfaces, overloading the city’s combined and separate storm sewer systems, and eventually discharging into Long Island Sound.
 Green infrastructure such as infiltration bioswales significantly reduces storm flows and improves water quality.
-URI, in partnership with the City of New Haven and EMERGE, a local NGO, is installing one hundred bioswales to improve stormwater quality and reduce storm flows to separated and combined sewers.
+In partnership with the City of New Haven, URI and EMERGE (local NGO) are installing two hundred bioswales to improve stormwater quality and reduce storm flows to separated and combined sewers.

 Yale Experimental Watershed